-Katie has training and certification in contact lens fitting and management, and ensures excellent care for every patient, from new first-time contact lens users to those requiring solutions for diseases as well as other specialty cases.
+Katie has training and certification in contact lens fitting and management and ensures excellent care for every patient, from first-time contact lens users to those requiring solutions for diseases as well as other specialty cases.
 She has expertise in new contact lens designs including bifocal contacts, sports, and recreation lens use.
 She fits lenses for keratoconus, as well as corneal disease and post-transplant patients.
 Additionally, she specializes in fitting Blanchard Onefit Med scleral lenses, as well as Synergeyes VS scleral lenses.
 Katie is also experienced in fitting infants who have had cataract surgery and is available Monday through Friday by appointment.

 Today, more than 30 million people in the United States wear contact lenses in order to see clearly.
 Contact lenses offer patients the benefit of clear vision without the need of eyeglasses.

 Contact Lenses are a very popular option for correcting common vision problems such as nearsightedness, farsightedness and astigmatism, as well as presbyopia.
 They are also a useful therapeutic treatment for certain eye diseases where an irregular corneal shape may blur vision, such as keratoconus or corneal scarring.

-Patients who lead an active lifestyle and/or participate in any type of sport or athletic activity such as biking, running, playing tennis or golf, skiing, sailing or really any physical activity, find that wearing contact lenses rather than eyeglasses helps to make these activities even more enjoyable.
+Patients who lead an active lifestyle and/or participate in any type of sport or athletic activity such as biking, running, playing tennis or golf, skiing, sailing, find that wearing contact lenses rather than eyeglasses helps to make these activities even more enjoyable.